MicrosoftDocs/powerquery-docs/powerquery-docs/CommonIssues.md

 ## Limitation: Cross tenant OAuth2 refresh isn't supported in Power BI service

-While connecting a data source using OAuth2, the data source is required to be in the same tenant as Power BI service.
-Currently, multi-tenant scenarios aren't supported with OAuth2.
+If you want to connect to a data source from Power BI service using OAuth2, the data source must be in the same tenant as Power BI service.
+Currently, multi-tenant connection scenarios aren’t supported with OAuth2.